 The only way to sample and convert LNG into a homogeneous natural gas mixture is by avoiding pre- and partial vaporization, create flash vaporization, and good mixing.
 This must be done under tight and controlled circumstances where electrical power and the heat exchange surface area are important factors.

 However, the most important step is getting a cryogenic liquid out of the process transfer line and transporting it to the vaporizer.
 This is the step where there can be challenges.
 Typically, thermal or vacuum jacketed insulation is used, but that is often not enough.
-The amount of LNG sampled is extremely small compared to the mass of the wetted parts which transport the LNG.
+The amount sampled is extremely small compared to the mass of the wetted parts which transport the LNG.
 Heat ingress is inevitable and pre- and partial vaporization will occur, resulting in incorrect analytical results and therefore losing US dollars on the LNG cargo transferred.

 The solution is active sub-cooling.
 Active sub-cooling is using the characteristics of LNG and its thermodynamic properties.
 Active subcooling compensates more than sufficiently for the amount of heat ingress and therefore guarantees that no pre- and partial vaporization will occur.
 This results in outstanding analytical results repeatedly and under all circumstances.